Ivan-Velickovic/sel4_rpi4b_sdcard/README.md

 When you use something like the
-[official Raspberry Pi imager](https://www.raspberrypi.com/software/) it sets up your SD card if you were to boot straight into their Linux OS and nothing else.
+[official Raspberry Pi imager](https://www.raspberrypi.com/software/) it sets up your microSD card if you were to boot straight into their Linux OS and nothing else.
 This makes sense for most users, but if you're using the board with seL4, you need to change a couple things.